tongqqiu/dropwizard-swagger-example/README.md

 of the PersonDAO in their constructors.

 As with all the modules the db example is wired up in the `initialize` function of the `HelloWorldApplication`.

+* The swagger API document annotation in `PeopleResource.java`

+* Include swagger by changing `HelloWorldApplication.java`

 # Running The Application